Harvey (software): History

 In March 2024, Harvey had 82 employees and stated that it intended to double that figure by the end of 2024.
 The company has reportedly hired a large number of lawyers, including from White & Case, Latham & Watkins, Skadden, Gunderson Dettmer, Katten Muchin Rosenman, and Paul Weiss.
-Harvey CEO Weinberg explained that many members of the company's sales team were formerly attorneys at 'Big Law', i.e. large US law firms, and that the sales team's experience was useful in convincing attorneys to trial the company's software The integration of former 'Big Law' attorneys into product and sales teams has been attributed as a major factor in Harvey's success.
+Harvey CEO Weinberg explained that many members of the company's sales team were formerly attorneys at 'Big Law', i.e. large US law firms, and that the sales team's experience was useful in convincing attorneys to trial the company's software.
+The integration of former 'Big Law' attorneys into product and sales teams has been attributed as a major factor in Harvey's success.

-It was reported in June 2024 that Harvey was seeking an additional USD 600 million in funding at a USD 2 billion valuation, and was hoping to acquire legal research company vLex.
+In February 2026, Harvey announced its first brand partnership with actor Gabriel Macht, who portrayed the character Harvey Specter in Suits, to launch the company's Instagram page.

+In May 2026, it was announced the company is sponsoring the Golden State Valkyries and the New York Liberty.

+Funding

+In November 2022, it was reported that Harvey raised US$5 million in funding led by the OpenAI Startup Fund, together with other investors such as Jeff Dean, the head of Google AI, Elad Gil, the founder of Mixer Labs, Sarah Guo, the founder of Conviction, and other angel investors.

+Harvey raised another $23 million in April 2023 in a funding round led by Sequoia Capital.